Notes on Milnor-Witt K-theory: Milnor-Witt K-theory and Grothendieck-Witt groups

 A bilinear form on a framed $K$-vector space is defined by a symmetric invertible matrix.
 The above element of $\GW(K)$ is represented by the $K$-vector space $K^n$ and the diagonal matrix with coefficients $u_i$. \end{enumerate} \end{ex}

-\begin{ex} \begin{enumerate} \item If $K$ is an algebraically closed field the rank map $\rk:\GW(K) \rightarrow \ZZ$ is an isomorphism.\footnote{This is obvious in characteristic not $2$, as any inner space admits an orthogonal base, and every element in $K$ is a square.} More generally, $\rk$ is an isomorphism whenever $(-1)$ is a square in $K$ (see \Cref{ex:Witt_square}). \item It is well-known that a quadratic form over a real vector space is determined by its signature.
+\begin{ex} \begin{enumerate} \item If $K$ is an algebraically closed field the rank map $\rk:\GW(K) \rightarrow \ZZ$ is an isomorphism.\footnote{This is obvious in characteristic not $2$, as any inner space admits an orthogonal base, and every element in $K$ is a square.} More generally, $\rk$ is an isomorphism whenever every unit is a square in $K$ (see \Cref{ex:Witt_square}). \item It is well-known that a quadratic form over a real vector space is determined by its signature.
 In other words, any $\sigma \in \GW(\RR)$ can be uniquely written as $\sigma=p.\tw{1}+q.\tw{-1}$, $\rk(\sigma)=p+q$ and the signature of $\sigma$ is defined as the pair $(p,q)$.
 The map $\GW(\RR) \rightarrow \ZZ \oplus \ZZ, \sigma \mapsto (p,q)$ is an isomorphism. \item Let $K=\FF_q$ be a finite field, $q=p^n$.
 Then the following sequence of abelian groups is exact:

-where $Q(\FF_q)$ is the group quadratic classes of $\FF_q$ (\Cref{ex:GW_<>}(1)).
-Note that this fits with item (1) above !
+where $Q(\FF_q)$ is the group of quadratic classes of $\FF_q$ (\Cref{ex:GW_<>}(1)).
+Note that this fits with item (1) above!

 The preceding sequence is obviously split.
-Moreover, the abelian group $\FF_q^\times$ is cyclic or order $(q-1)$.
+Moreover, the abelian group $\FF_q^\times$ is cyclic of order $(q-1)$.
 In particular, Lagrange's theorem implies that $Q(\FF_q)$ is zero if $q$ is even, and $\ZZ/2$ if $q$ is odd.
 Consequently:

 \end{enumerate} \end{ex}

 Consider the notations of \Cref{ex:GW_<>}.
 The element $h=\tw{1,-1}$ is called the (class of the) \emph{hyperbolic form}.
 One can recover the following famous definition (and extension in arbitrary characteristic) of Witt. \begin{df} One defines the Witt ring of a field $K$ as the quotient ring: